 The trail climbs back up to the ridge, where it rejoins the main trail for the final climb to Mission Peak.

 After reaching the peak, continue along the Peak Trail.
 Turn right onto the Horse Heaven Trail and then turn right again, just before it reaches the first gate, onto the Moore Grove Trail.
-The Moore Grove Trail might be difficult to find: it can be practically invisible, and since the Horse Heaven Trail has moved, the intersection marker is no longer at the right location.
+The Moore Grove Trail is really difficult to see: it looks like a cowpath, and since the Horse Heaven Trail has moved, the intersection marker is way off to the side in the trees where you’ll never see it.
 The trail skirts an oak and laurel woodland, passing through an area made muddy by a seep and churned up by cows.
 A little creek flows; it’s surprising to see so much water, especially in the middle of the summer, and so close to the peak where the watershed must be small.

 The trail enters the creekside grove, a welcome relief on hot summer days, and turns into a dirt road that’s much easier to hike.
 Emerging all too soon from the forest, the trail passes a ranch homestead and ends at a dirt road.
 Continue on the dirt road until you reach the main peak trail.
 Rejoin the stream of people as the trail winds its way down the hill.